Everyone makes mistakes. Especially in online business.

 Strive to diversify your income sources over time, to include at least a couple of these and you’ll be in good shape…

 - Your own product sales via multiple platforms (clickbank, jvzoo, etc.)

 - Affiliate product sales via multiple merchants (including some residual income programs)

 - Residual income from your own membership site or sites

-- Web business services like graphic design, web design, link building, copywriting, etc.
+- Web business services like graphic design, website and blog design, link building, copywriting, etc.